sadiaraja25/sadiaraja25/README.md

 - 👋 Hi, I’m @sadiaraja25
 - 👀 I’m interested in graphic designning, web developing.
-- 🌱 I’m currently learning java.
+- 🌱 I have worked with java, cpp, python, data structures.
 - 💞️ learning
-- 📫 Reach me on my twitter account @sadssad_
+- 📫 Reach me on linkedIn account @sadssad_

 <!---
 sadiaraja25/sadiaraja25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.